ledgerium-io/ledgeriumwiki/opencommunity/New_to_Blockachain.md

 * The internal control of Blockchains, including inventory, supply chain, ownership of tangible assets, ownership of intangible assets, internal procedures, etc.

 * A complete solution for accounting and Blockchain auditing software in the future.

+## How Ledgerium try to solve this problem?
+The Block Ledger, a company behind Ledgerium Blockchain, brings an e-invoicing and financial accounting reconciliation product named Luca+ to the market place which leverages Ledgerium Blockchain to maintain audit trails and transparency.

+Luca+ is a middleware SAAS based application which connects business and finance tools, allowing the communication and transfer of data between different platforms.
+For every state of the invoice, it is writing the transactions on __Ledgerium Blockchain__, which makes the invoice data immutable, transparent and secure.